-Man jailed for shooting at Davie detectives in Rowan County, given $560,000 bond - Salisbury Post
+Man jailed for shooting at Davie detectives in Rowan County given $560,000 bond - Salisbury Post

 Tony Martin Deese, 27, is accused of running from and shooting at Davie County detectives who spotted him Friday standing with a group of people on Chickadee Lane, which intersects with Needmore Road and is close to the Rowan-Davie border.

 Maj.
 John Sifford of the Rowan County Sheriff’s Office said law enforcement officers are allowed to make an arrest anywhere in North Carolina as long as it’s for a felony that occurred in their jurisdiction.
-The Davie detectives sought to arrest Deese for previous crimes included failing to appear in court for felony larceny, felony uttering a forged instrument and habitual felon.
+The Davie detectives sought to arrest Deese for previous crimes that included failing to appear in court for felony larceny, felony uttering a forged instrument and habitual felon.

 Davie Sheriff J.D.
 Hartman told the Enterprise-Record in Mocksville that Deese ran across the field after being spotted.
 When he reached a wooded area, “he turned and started shooting at them,” Hartman told the Enterprise-Record.
 Sifford said Deese fired two shots at the Davie detectives.